Deflaimun/documentation-1/README.md

 Docusaurus supports single-sourcing with markdown files that are importable in other files.
 While any page can be imported into any other page, its conventional that imported pages begin with an underscore `_`.
 Docusaurus calls those files **partials**.
 The markdown content in a partial is rendered in a file that imports it.
 See [Docusaurus partial docs](https://docusaurus.io/docs/markdown-features/react#importing-markdown) for more info.

+In Redpanda documentation, save partials in a `shared` folder, at the root of the directory that shares the same context.
+If the partial doc can be used in more contexts, go up on level in the file tree.
+For example, the `docs/deploy/kubernetes/shared` folder contains partials with k8s content that's imported by docs in `docs/deploy/kubernetes`; general partials are stored at `docs/shared` and used throughout the project.

 Example:

 File `docs/deploy/shared/_markdown-partial-example.mdx`: